 Vegan Rice Paper Rolls with Spicy Peanut Sauce

-- 400 - 500 grams of freshly cooked tofu (from Asian groceries) or raw firm tofu (Note 1)
+- 500 gm Fresh cooked tofu (from Asian groceries) or raw firm tofu (Note 1)

 - 1 continental cucumber, cut into strips